nabto/nabto-embedded-sdk/platform_integration_guide/README.md

 ## Step 3

-The task in step 3 is to get log output to the console from the platform.
+The task in this step 3 is to get log output to the console from the platform.

 ## Step 4

-The task for step 4 is to implement timestamps.
+The task in this step is to implement timestamps.

 ## Step 5

-The task for step 5 is to implement an event queue.
+The task in this step is to implement an event queue.

 ## Step 6